-We have been living, working and traveling full time in an RV for the last 6 years with 4 kids.
+We have been living, working and traveling full time in an RV for the last 8 years with 4 kids.
 Below we share what we have learned as full time RVers to help you with planning an RV trip!
-Traveling in an RV is such a great way to travel!
+Use our post as an RV trip planner to have the ultimate RV vacation!

 Table of Contents